CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 # Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes

-## Task 1: Login to Azure and install Azure CLI extensions.
+## Task 1: Login to Azure and install Azure CLI extensions

 1. Open **Windows PowerShell** from the desktop of your ARCHOST VM and run the below command to login to Azure.
     ```